Dr Alexandre Schaefer

 ORCID ID: https://orcid.org/0000-0003-0864-9384

-Dr Alexandre Schaefer has been a researcher in psychology and cognitive neuroscience for 20 years.
-He is currently an associate professor at Monash University since 2013, and he previously worked for the universities of Durham and Leeds (UK), Washington University and Yale University (US), and the University of Louvain (Belgium).
-So far, his research has been funded by the UK’s research councils (BBSRC and ESRC), the Belgian national fund for scientific research (FNRS), the Nuffield foundation, the National Institutes of Health (NIH), Malaysia’s Fundamental Research Grant Scheme (FRGS) and the Malaysian Ministry of Science, Technology and Innovation (MOSTI).
+Dr. Alexandre Schaefer is currently an associate professor of psychology at Monash University (Malaysia Campus) since 2013, and he previously worked for the universities of Durham and Leeds (UK), Yale University, Washington University, and the University of Louvain (Belgium).
+So far, his research has been funded by the World Health Organization (WHO), UK’s research councils (BBSRC and ESRC), the Belgian national fund for scientific research (FNRS), the Nuffield foundation, the National Institutes of Health (NIH), and the Malaysian ministry of education.

-Dr Schaefer has taught both in the Department of Psychology (e.g. PSYC2061 Biological Psychology) and in the MBA programme of the School of Business (MBA 5730 Critical Thinking and Problem-solving).
+Dr Schaefer has taught both in the Department of Psychology (e.g. PSY2061 Biological Psychology) and in the MBA programme of the School of Business (MBA 5730 Critical Thinking and Problem-solving).
 He also provides consultancy services to external partners in the field of psychological assessment.

-Bsc and MA in Psychology (Louvain), BA in Philosophy (Louvain), PhD in Psychology (Louvain)
+Bsc and Masters in Psychology (Louvain), BA in Philosophy (Louvain), PhD in Psychology (Louvain)

 Fellow of the British Higher Education Academy